alexUXUI/Carousely.js/README.md

 ### A small tool made for building video carousels.

 ###### Philosophy
-Finally, no more clunky carousels for your content.

-Carousely is minimal, un-opinionated, and easy to use.
-All you need is jQuery and `carousely.js`

 No more wrestling with large code-bases to make simple changes and configurations.
-Now you finally have a minimal tool that's built to be simple and easy to work with.

 ## How does it work?

-Carousely.js will create slides with three components: `Title, Video, and Description.` Carosuley plays the first video.
-Once the first video ends, it will recursively play every video after until there are no more videos.
-In that case, carousely will play the first video again.
-Forever looping through your videos.
+Based on the info you pass, Carousely.js will create slides with three components: `Title, Video, and Description.`

 ### How to Set up